In enterprises, you need a considered, well-planned approach to implement Safety Management Software (SMS) successfully.

 - Plan training – what content needs approved?
 Which internal trainers should you engage?
 Who are the target end-users?
 For more background, see our article about Train-the Trainer.

 - Add links – make it easy for end-users to access the new safety software.
-For example, with Pro-Sapien, Office 365 admins should add links to the Pro-Sapien SharePoint site throughout Office 365.
+For example, admins can add native links to Pro-Sapien throughout Microsoft 365, such as in Teams.

 - Update policies – make sure all relevant policies and procedures reference the new safety management software.
 Using new features means your processes may have changed.